Nirtkor/js_sirius-2023/project_2/readme.md

 This simple web application allows users to check the weather forecast for a specific city.
 It consists of two pages - `main.html` for entering the city and `weather.html` for displaying the weather information.

+## You can test the site here: https://nirtkor.github.io/

 ## Features

 - **City Input**: Users can enter the name of a city.